 First, we're going to apply prosthetic adhesive to the inside of the prosthetic piece.
 These have been pre-glued with pros-aide and powdered.
-This is a time-saver so that when you do a makeup on somebody, you can figure out where you want these to go and then apply them to someone's face.
-Now before you get going on applying a makeup to somebody using this material, you do not want to embark on doing this without making sure you have enough adhesive remover.
+Pre-gluing is a time-saver so that when you do prosthetic makeup on somebody, you can figure out where you want these to go and then apply them to someone's face.
+You do not want to embark on a prosthetic makeup application without making sure you have enough adhesive remover.
 Nothing takes this stuff off except a decent professional adhesive remover.
 This stuff works pretty well.
 It's called Super Solv.
 The prosthetic will not remove with soap and water.
-It will not, so don't even try doing a makeup unless you have maybe a couple bottles of this stuff sitting around.
+Don't even try applying a prosthetic unless you have maybe a couple of bottles of this stuff sitting around.
 Super Solv can be bought at the same place where you might have found this (pros-aide).
-This is from Alcone, and you can probably get this at Alcone also so just kind of a precaution if you glue this to somebody's face, and you don't have this to remove it, they’re not going to be your friend for very long, so make sure you have this stuff around.
+This remover is from Alcone, and you can probably get this at Alcone also, so just kind of a precaution if you glue this to somebody's face, and you don't have this to remove it, they're not going to be your friend for very long, so make sure you have this stuff around.

 Section 2: Application

 The position of the appliance is being adjusted right now.
-Adhesive is being applied to the skin, and that will be allowed to dry.
-It'll then be powdered so every surface will be glued and then dried and then powdered.Then the appliance will be put in the position and then activated with alcohol.
+The adhesive is being applied to the skin, and that will be allowed to dry.
+It'll then be powdered so that every surface will be glued and then dried and then powdered.Then the appliance will be put in the position and then activated with alcohol.
 Everything is glued and powdered.
-You can place it and remove it and right now I'm just trying to get it into position, and I have some alcohol in the brush, and once that is on the brush, you can spread it between the appliance and your skin.
-Be careful because you can get it anywhere and you have to be careful around your eyes and right now is you brush on the alcohol, and it will dissolve the dry pros-aide.
-As the glue dissolves then it sets back into place and then it'll fix the appliance where you wanted it to be glued down.
-You have to order the 99% isopropyl alcohol usually from the same places you would get the other materials.
-I did see 99% percent alcohol at the pharmacist one time so you might be able to ask the pharmacist if they carry it, but I've rarely seen it at a retail store.
+You can place it and remove it, and right now, I'm just trying to get it into position, and I have some alcohol in the brush, and once that is on the brush, you can spread it between the appliance and your skin.
+Be careful because you can get it anywhere, and you have to be careful around your eyes and right now, you brush on the alcohol, and it will dissolve the dry pros-aide.
+As the glue dissolves, it sets back into place, and then it'll fix the appliance where you wanted it to be glued down.
+You have to order the 99% isopropyl alcohol, usually from the same places you would get the other materials.
+I did see 99% percent alcohol at the pharmacist one time, so you might be able to ask the pharmacist if they carry it, but I've rarely seen it at a retail store.
 It usually has to be ordered.